 remove

-- removes theNavigationBar.Item
+- removes an existing item:

-NavigationBar.Item Configuration
+NavigationBar.Item Configuration#

-Use Predefined Buttons
+Use Predefined Buttons#

 namespace.
 All available predefined buttons are listed below.

-Customize Predefined Buttons
+Customize Predefined Buttons#

 -